Shared Web

 For Windows, we recommend Putty as a good SSH client.

-Currently, the only way for you to change your password yourself is to log into your account via SSH and issue the command passwd.
+To change your password, log into your account via SSH and issue the command passwd.
+We strongly recommend choosing a multi-word passphrase.

 Statistics and logs